The How and Why of Installing WordPress on Your Own Computer

 Download the latest version WordPress

-• You can now click on the download button and wait while the zip file is downloaded on your computer.
+• Click the download button and wait for the zip file to download to your computer.

 • Unzip the contents of the downloaded file into the folder you created in step 4.